 We found that aggregation largely reduces the selection of dispersal strategies, to the extent that such a selection cannot even be detected when aggregation is larger than 40%.
 This points out the importance of spatially explicit models.
 In a previous work, Hiebeler (2000) showed how mean field approximations provide accurate occupancy predictions for random fragmented landscapes, but not when aggregation exists.
 Similarly, we show here that while our results on dispersal evolution in random landscapes are coherent with mean field approximations (Tilman et al., 1994), such approximations do not provide qualitatively adequate variations when aggregation takes place.
 We explain the reduction of dispersal due to aggregation by the fact that it favors the replacement of colonizers by competitors because of a high probability to find a favorable patch next to another favorable patch.
 The landscape is there continuous, so that competition is selected in such localities.
 Such a result is in line with Bonte et al. (2010) who found an increase of local dispersal (our competitive strategy) and a decrease of long-distance dispersal (our colonizer strategy) in aggregated fragmentation scenarios.
 We therefore completely agree with the necessity of spatially explicit approaches to better understand the dynamics of fragmented metapopulations (Hiebeler, 2000).
 Here, a simple mean-field approach would yield an overestimation of dispersal evolution and of associated evolutionary rescue effects.

+Our model is based on mutations and on the selection of certain phenotypes resulting from these mutations.
+While our results can be largely interpreted from a selection point of view, we explicitly account for stochastic components, both in the mutation process and in the random patch extinction process.
+This latter source of stochasticity leads to genetic drift in our simulations.
+Effects of drift are particularly visible for small metapopulation sizes (ie, on the brink of extinction), and indeed we observed broader distributions of phenotypic values in such conditions.
+To assess the importance of these stochastic components, we undertook 20 replications of each parameter combination in scenario one and 40 in scenario two.
+The consistent qualitative variations of dispersal distances however suggest a large role of selective processes.